 We seek to enhance our platform, data and business through both internal development and acquisitions of businesses that broaden and strengthen our platform.
 In October 2020, we acquired Monocl, a cloud-based platform with millions of expert profiles.
 In December 2019, we acquired HSE, a software analytics firm that helps life science companies and healthcare providers find patient clusters who would most benefit from their products and services.
 In January 2019, we acquired HIMSS Analytics, a global healthcare advisor providing guidance and market intelligence solutions.
 In June 2016, we acquired Billian's HealthDATA, a provider of data and analytics on U.S. healthcare organizations.
 In October 2015, we acquired US Lifeline, a provider of real-world data and intelligence for the healthcare supply chain.
 These acquisitions have strengthened our data platform and our business.
-Acquisitions can result in transaction costs, amortization expense and deferred revenue accounting adjustments purchase accounting requires that all assets acquired and liabilities assumed be recorded at fair value on the acquisition date, including unearned revenue.
-Revenue from contracts that are impacted by the estimate of fair value of the unearned revenue upon acquisition will be recorded based on the fair value until such contract is terminated or renewed, which will differ from the receipts received by the acquired company allocated over the service period for the same reporting periods.
+Acquisitions can result in transaction costs, amortization expense and deferred revenue accounting adjustments purchase accounting requires that all assets acquired and liabilities assumed be recorded at fair value on the acquisition will be recorded based on the fair value until such contract is terminated or renewed, which will differ from the receipts received by the acquired company allocated over the service period for the same reporting periods.